novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-73.md

 "That might be more convenient for both of us."

-Son Joong-ui could infer several implications from Lee Hyun-woo's words.
+Son Jung-yi could infer several implications from Lee Hyun-woo's words.

 Proceeding without an interpreter meant they wanted to keep it confidential.

 That confidentiality likely pertained to business, possibly involving large sums of money.

-Lastly, if any information leaked, Son Joong-ui would be one of the prime suspects.
+Lastly, if any information leaked, Son Jung-yi would be one of the prime suspects.

 "Let's do that."

-Son Joong-ui smiled, accepting all the implications.
+Son Jung-yi smiled, accepting all the implications.

 Without an interpreter, the conversation could indeed go deeper.